 - Ferromagnetic material shows hysteresis property.

-- This type of materials can retain the magnetic property even after removing external magnetic field.
+- This type of material can retain the magnetic property even after removing the external magnetic field.
 So, one can use a ferromagnetic material as a permanent magnet after the magnetic induction.

-- After a certain temperature this type of materials behave like paramagnetic materials.
-This critical temperature is the Curie’s temperature.
+- After a certain temperature, Ferromagnetic materials behave like paramagnetic materials.
+This critical temperature is Curie’s temperature.

 Uses of ferromagnetic material

-- Ferromagnetic material is used in core of transformer.
+- Ferromagnetic material is used in the core of a transformer.

-- One can convert these type of materials into permanent magnets.
+- One can convert this type of material into a permanent magnet.